-• 2059 - Removing Rings from the Field while descoring is a Violation a.
+- 2059 Removing Rings from the Field while descoring is a Violation - 2265 Each opponent Ring removed from the Field is a separate Violation a.
 Contacting one Robot of the same Alliance color as the preload.

 <SG5> Each Robot gets one Ring as a preload.
-Prior to the start of each Match, each preload that is used must be placed such that it is:
+Prior to the start of each Match, each Robot must have a preload placed such that it is: